merenlab/merenlab.org/courses/AMO/index.md

 The primary mode of course content delivery will be through data analysis assignments and discussions during the class time related to their implementation.
 The vast majority of activities will be informed by the **core concepts**, **data types**, and **analysis strategies** explained in the companion lecture **Introduction to Popular &#39;Omics Strategies**.
 There will often be extensive discussions over best analysis practices, and the observations we can make through our analyses, to which participants will be encouraged to show **active, verbal participation**.
 Analysis tasks and data will be available on Stud.IP two weeks before the next session.

 Please note that **preparation** and **participation** will play a key role in your success as usual.
-For an effective learning experience please consider (1) taking a brief look at the new analysis assignment (~1 hour of study), (2) take time early on to try to complete it by yourself (~2-4 hours of study), and (3) ask questions to Meren or others before it is too late.
+For an effective learning experience please consider (1) taking a brief look at the new analysis assignment (~1 hour of study), (2) take time early on to try to complete it by yourself (~2-4 hours of study), and (3) ask questions to Iva or others before it is too late.

 ## Attendance Policy